 - During your oral presentation - Have a deep breath and relax - Be prepared to be asked by all kinds of questions.
 No one is able to address properly for all of them!
 Don't get scared and then gets upset/frustrated - If you don't understand the question, ask the committee to repeat nicely.
-Don't answer promptly if you don't even understand the question - Control your time (your presentation should be ~ 45 minutes)
+Don't answer promptly if you don't even understand the question - Control your time (your presentation should be ~45 minutes.
+Don't show off with >100 slides.
+Examiners get tired after 90 mins)

-- After your oral presentation - Write down the comments from the committee and address them seriously - Take harsh comments as constructive learning motivation - Don't be discouraged if you don't pass the first time

-- Show your improvement for your 2nd examination (committee will particularly look upon for those comments they raised last time)
+- After your oral presentation - Write down the comments from the committee and address them seriously - Take harsh comments as constructive learning motivation (your paper reviewer is going to be 1000x more strict) - Don't be discouraged if you don't pass the first time - Show your improvement for your 2nd examination (committee will particularly look upon for those comments they raised last time)